 Tethering Rear Facing Car Seats

-Cars manufactured since the 2001 model year and car seats made since 2000 have the ability to tether forward facing.
+Cars manufactured since the 2001 model year and car seats made since the year 2000 can be tethered when installed forward facing.
 It’s an easy way to help protect your children against spinal and head injuries, in addition to arm and leg injuries.

 Arbogast, K. B., Cornejo, R. A., Kallan, M. J., Winston, F. K., & Durbin, D. R. (2002, September).
 Injuries to children in forward facing child restraints.
 In Annu Proc Assoc Adv Automot Med (Vol. 46, No. 2, pp. 13-230).